 The reason for weight loss may be intestinal (worms) parasites, food allergy or infections, inflammatory bowel illness, stress, depression, or anxiety.
 Yes, cats have feelings too!)

-It may stop eating or is trying to eat but vomits immediately, which has caused it to lose weight.
+They may stop eating or try to eat but vomit immediately, which might cause them to lose weight.
 Could it be diarrhea?
 Stomach infection?
 Or, are these the signs a cat is dying of kidney failure?

 Never ignore any unusual change as it may be among the signs a cat is dying!